cypress-io/cypress/docs/source/api/commands/title.md

 comments: false
 ---

-Get the title of the document.
+Get the title of the `document.title` of the page that is currently active.

 # Syntax